davestewart/bluesky-follower-info/README.md

 The extension displays:

-- Profile description (tidied)
+- profile description (tidied)
-- Posts, followers and following counts
+- posts, followers and following counts
-- Icons for:
+- icons for:
-  - 📝 Posted
+  - 📝 posted
-  - ✅ Engaged (more than 25 posts)
+  - ✅ engaged (more than 25 posts)
-  - 🔥 Popular (more followers than following)
+  - 🔥 popular (more followers than following)
-  - 👍 Following
+  - 👍 following
 - Newer followers (< 2 weeks) shown in blue, older ones in grey
-- A blue background for notification summaries (so you don't miss them)
+- a blue background for notification summaries (so you don't miss them)

-> Only on-screen notifications are fetched, then cached (and refreshed if > 1 week old)
+> Note: only on-screen notifications are fetched, then cached (and refreshed if > 1 week old)

+Profiles are also collapsible:

+- profiles are expanded by default
+- profiles remember their collapsed / expanded state by user
+- collapsed profiles also show icons for quick reference

 ### Options

 The options page lets you configure:

+- profile (truncate text, include emojis, expanded state)
-- Process (lists, feed, follows, reposts, likes)
+- locations (feed, lists, follows, reposts, likes, highlighted lists)
-- Profile (show emojis, compact view)
-- Icons (posted, engaged, popular, following)
+- emojis (profile, posted, engaged, popular, following)
-- Thresholds (posted, engaged, stale, old)
+- thresholds (posted, engaged, stale, old)

 ### International support